• Twitter

 4. Careers Guidance

-Secondary schools, colleges and other learning providers are free to choose which Awarding Body to work with.
+Schools, colleges and other learning providers are free to choose which Awarding Body to work with.
 Here’s our advice on Getting Started with the Standard.

 To hold our licence, Awarding Bodies must demonstrate to the Consortium how they meet our national requirements covering: